 It was here that Sir Viv Richards scored the fastest test match century off 56 balls in 1986.

-There’s no security here, and it’s possible to walk around the ground, to climb up the somewhat rotten structure of the original scoreboard and wind on some of the remaining numbers there.
+There’s no security here, and it’s possible to walk around the ground, climb up the somewhat rotten structure of the original scoreboard, and wind on some of the remaining numbers there.

 You’ll be asked for a “donation to the repair of the ground”, but we all know that it’s a tip for the guy letting you in, we gave him EC$5 between us because seeing this remarkable piece of history was worth it for us.

-West Indian cricketing legends, Sir Vivian Richards and Sir Curtly Ambrose still live on Antigua, and you’re just as likely to bump into them in the supermarket or at their favourite restaurants, but read on for how you can meet Sir Curtly Ambrose and Sir Ritchie Richardson.
+West Indian cricketing legends, Sir Vivian Richards and Sir Curtly Ambrose still live in Antigua, and you’re just as likely to bump into them in the supermarket or at their favorite restaurants, but read on for how you can meet Sir Curtly Ambrose and Sir Ritchie Richardson.

+We’d love to say explore St Johns Cathedral Antigua, but it’s under restoration.
 Built in 1845 replacing the previous earthquake destroyed cathedrals of 168 and 1745, this Anglican Church sits on a hilltop in St John’s Antigua.
 It’s under renovation at this time (and appears to have been for a long time) but holds a prominent position in the city of St John’s that gives great views of the city and cruise port.
-The best place to take a photo of St John’s cathedral is on Newgate Street.
+The best place to take a photo of Antigua’s St John’s Cathedral is on Newgate Street.
 You cannot, however, enter the grounds there, there is one gate open and that’s on Long Street.

 Visit St John’s Markets

 You’ll always find the true heart of a city in her markets and ST John’s have 3 markets for you to visit.
 You will, however, want to go early (like 0600) and the BEST day to go is on a Saturday.
-The market is closed on a Sunday and public holidays – see details here for public holidays – In St John’s Fruit and Vegetable Market look for sorrel – a red flower used to make a variety of teas, ice creams and more.
+The market is closed on Sundays and on public holidays – see details here for public holidays – In St John’s Fruit and Vegetable Market look for sorrel – a red flower used to make a variety of teas, ice creams, and more.

 Plus the star of the show here is the Antiguan Black Pineapple, which is grown mainly in the Old Road southern area of the island.
 These pineapples are renowned as being the world’s sweetest and rarely if ever make it to export.
 If you’re unable to buy one from St John’s Market, then head to roadside stalls in the Old Road area of the island (and you’ll need a rental car or a tour to get there easily).